Make a Gift

 COVID RESTRICTIONS: Until further notice, the Archive is closed to all visitors.
 Email and postal enquiries are still welcome, and wherever possible, photographs of relevant documents will be supplied.

 The Trinity Archive is open to all researchers, whether students, historians, academics, or private individuals.
 Almost all of the records are available for consultation, although access to particular documents may be restricted if the condition or nature of the documents requires it.
 The Archive is stored on two levels within the Chapel tower, where the Douglas Sydney Flemming reading room is open by appointment on Thursdays and Fridays.
 Material can also be transferred for use in the Library, which is fully accessible.

 The Trinity Archivist is Clare Hopkins.
 To make an enquiry or to arrange to visit the Archive please contact her at firstname.lastname@example.org or write to

 The Archivist is always glad to discuss possible donations to the college collection.
 Trinity is interested in a wide range of modern and historical material including printed and digital photographs, letters and emails, academic work and essays, club and society programmes and minutes, and records of college events such as plays, bops, dinners, and balls.
 Please get in touch if you have a document, photograph, or other item that you think would be of interest.

 Regular exhibitions of items from the Trinity Archive are used to explore and illustrate many aspects of the college’s history.

-The most recent virtual exhibitions are Trinity in Crisis!
+Other recent virtual exhibitions are Trinity in Crisis!
 Trinity in Crisis exhibition and Christmas Day in the Archive...